Active Management of the Third Stage of Labour (AMTSL)

 1) Active management of the third stage of labour (AMTSL) intervention is composed of a package of three components: 1) administration of a uterotonic, preferably oxytocin, immediately after the birth of the baby; 2) controlled cord traction to deliver the placenta; and 3) massage of the uterine fundus after the placenta is delivered.
 In 2012, WHO issued new recommendations (see below) specifying that the administration of a uterotonic is the single most important intervention while the remaining two are optional and should be used only under certain conditions.
 That is why the indicator focuses on uterotonic drug administration only.

-2) Since mothers might not remember exactly the information your survey is asking about, consider conducting as many interviews as possible in pairs consisting of the mother and a birth attendant/ relative who attended the delivery/ who took care of the mother.
+2) Since mothers might not remember exactly the information your survey is asking about, consider conducting as many interviews as possible in pairs consisting of the mother and a birth attendant/ relative who attended the delivery.
 While using such an approach will take you more time, it will very likely result in more accurate data.
 If none of the listed options are likely to provide accurate data, change the indicator to “% of [specify: health facilities / birth attendants] regularly administering uterotonic drugs immediately after the birth” and collecting the required data from the target health facilities’ staff/ birth attendants.

 3) The most common recommendation is interviewing mothers of children aged 0-23 months.
 However, this assumes that the mothers will remember for up to two years the information your survey is asking about.
 Since this is not very likely, IndiKit recommends using for this indicator a shorter recall period by interviewing mothers of children aged 0-12 months.
 Use it only if the data is supposed to be used purely for the purpose of your intervention (i.e. making programming decisions, measuring its results, etc.) and does not need to be comparable with the statistics of other stakeholders which use longer recall period.